nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 - **provider_id**: The provider with which the identity is associated
 - **collection_applicable**: Flag indicating whether the filter matches collections
 - **granule_applicable**: Flag indicating whether the filter matches granules
 - **collection_identifier**: A filter defining the collections matched by this ACL.
-This filter consistes of a combination of Collection Entry IDs, a restriction flag range, and a temporal range (see [schema](acl_schema.md#-collectionidentifiertype-object-))
+This filter consists of a combination of Collection Entry Titles, a restriction flag range, and a temporal range (see [schema](acl_schema.md#-collectionidentifiertype-object-))
-- **granule_identifier**: A filter defining the granules matched by this ACL (see [schema](acl_schema.md#-granuleidentifiertype-object-))
+- **granule_identifier**: A filter defining the granules matched by this ACL.
+This filter consists of a combination of restriction flag range, and a temporal range and can be combined with a collection_identifier (see [schema](acl_schema.md#-granuleidentifiertype-object-))

 ### Predicates

 The predicate specifies what operations are permitted on a resource.
 The available predicates are `create`, `read`, `update`, `delete`, and `order`.
-The first 4 operations correspond to CRUD operations on an object while order is a predicate specifically for catalog item resources which allows users to order the specified resources, rather than simply view the metadata.
-Each ACL resource has a subset of these predicates which are valid for that resource.
+The first 4 operations correspond to the expected CRUD operations on an object while `order` is a predicate specific to catalog item resources which allows users to order the specified resources, rather than simply view the metadata.
+Each ACL resource has a subset of these predicates which are valid for that resource (see <https://cmr.sit.earthdata.nasa.gov/access-control/site/access_control_api_docs.html> under 'Grantable Permissions').
 The meaning of each predicate in relation to a given resource can usually be deduced, but ultimately, the CMR and ECHO code which performs access verification on each operation implicitly defines the meaning of each.

 ## Built in ACLs

 There are a set of ACLs which are expected to exist in any CMR environment and which are set up as part of the initialization of a clean system in dev or ci environments.
-A client can expect these ACLs to exist in any environmnet and should not have to create them.
+A client can expect these ACLs to exist in any environment and should not have to create them.

 ### Minimal ACLS for an empty system